Last Updated: December 26, 2021

 When you have a multigenerational group, a great game includes multiple interactions that are accessible and exciting for youngsters, and don’t require very involved solving.

 Fuzzy Logic offers multiple playful escape games, hosted by energetic avatar characters that read the teams well and adapt to the needs of the players.
-Their games include Playground and Villains Lair.
+Their games include Playground, Villains Lair, and Concert Quest.

 Improbable Escapes offers playful themes with adorable sets and accessible puzzle design.
-Their games include Seven Dwarfs: Mining Mission and The Hot Chocolate Incident, which is fun for the whole family, except Scrooge.
+Their games include Seven Dwarfs: Mining Mission, Neverland: Heist on the High Seas, and The Hot Chocolate Incident 🔒, which is fun for the whole family, except Scrooge.

 Trapped Puzzle Rooms‘ audio adventures guide solvers into vivid worlds of imagination, rewarding curiosity and creativity.
 We specifically recommend Super Squad 🔒, Holiday Whodunnit, and Monster Smash for younger players.

 Avatar Stalker 🔒 by Project Avatar has a persistent scavenger hunt component that will be accessible to players of all ages.
 Because the avatar is nonverbal, it would probably be good to have adults “in the room” too, unless your tweens work really well together.
 Note that the gameplay differs substantially from that of classic escape rooms, and the set is dark and gritty (not scary), so those should all be factors when choosing this one for younger players.

 Mibo Island by Sherlocked had a smooth difficulty curve that felt deliberately designed to gently introduce players to an assortment of puzzle and challenge styles.
 It wasn’t a hard game, but it was fun.
 The playfulness of the experience was accentuated by the voice acting that ran through the entire game.